z3r0101/application/README.md

 # What is zr30101
-zr30101 is an open-source rapid development web framework for use in building dynamic web sites with PHP.
+zr30101 is an open-source rapid development web framework for use in building dynamic web sites with content management system written in PHP and paired with a MySQL or MariaDB database

 <hr>

 ## Server Requirements
 PHP version 5.6 or newer is recommended.
+MySQL version 5 or newer is recommended.
+MariaDB version 10 or newer is recommended.

 ## Installation